Social Proof: Science, Psychology and Application. With Examples

 Help save the environment by reusing your towels – (A)

 For more detail on the factors that enhance Social Proof, or to see more examples of it being applied, visit our post on Social Proof Marketing.
-Browse our library of Consumer Behaviour articles, or follow our list of 13 must-read Neuromarketing Books.
+To explore other cognitive effects that shape our lives, browse our library of Consumer Behaviour articles, or follow our list of 13 must-read Neuromarketing Books.